 - Annex 16 - Qualified person and batch release [This Annex is not adopted by the PIC/S and Australia]

-- Annex 17 - Parametric release
+- Annex 17 - Real time release testing and parametric release

 - Annex 18 - GMP guide for active pharmaceutical ingredients [This Annex no longer exists]